MasihMoafi/Memory/README.md

    - Implementation: Timestamped interaction records with content and metadata

 3. **Procedural Memory**: Stores information about how to perform tasks (e.g., analysis methods, procedures)
-   - Example: "Steps to analyze a historical figure", "Scientific method procedure"
+   - Example: "Steps to analyze a scientific theory", "Scientific method procedure"
    - Implementation: Named procedures with structured step-by-step instructions

 ## Architecture